6 Degrees Celsius To F

 Q1: Can I use an online converter instead of the formula?

 A1: Yes, many online converters are readily available.
-However, understanding the formula provides a deeper understanding of the underlying principle and can be useful in situations where online access isn't available.
+Still, understanding the formula provides a deeper understanding of the underlying principle and can be useful in situations where online access isn't available.

 Q2: What is the difference between Celsius and Kelvin?

 A2: Kelvin (K) is another temperature scale, which is an absolute temperature scale meaning it starts at absolute zero.
-The relationship between Kelvin and Celsius is: K = °C + 273.15.
+Think about it: the relationship between Kelvin and Celsius is: K = °C + 273.
+15.

 Q3: Why are there two different temperature scales?